-Categories: agile, Construction phase, DAD, DAD discussions, Inception phase, Lifecycle, mark lines, RUP, RUP, Transition iteration
+Categories: agile, Construction phase, DAD, Inception phase, Kanban, lean, Lifecycle, mark lines, Scrum, Transition iteration

 This post is a follow-up to Comparing DAD to the Rational Unified Process (RUP) – Part 1.
 In that post I described in some detail why Disciplined Agile Delivery (DAD) is not “Agile RUP”.
 DAD is quite different in both approach and content.
 There are however some very good principles that the Unified Process (UP) incorporates that are not part of mainstream agile methods.
 This post describes what parts of the UP made it into the DA toolkit.